2024 FLACS Exam Date

-NO. In order to keep our tests valid and secure, the FLACS exams may only be given as follows: Checkpoint A Exams: Monday, June 22, 2020 at 9:15 AM (2 hours) Checkpoint B Exams: Monday, June 22 at 12:15 PM (3 hours).
+NO. In order to keep our tests valid and secure, FLACS exams may only be given on the date indicated on our website.
 Schools may begin the exam up to one hour early.
-If your district or school is not able to comply with this protocol, you may not use our tests.
+If your district or school is not able to comply with this protocol, you may not use our assessments.

 Can we use FLACS exams as a make-up exam?

-Can the FLACS / NYSAWLA assessments be administered prior to or after the agreed upon administration date?
+Can the FLACS assessments be administered prior to or after the agreed upon administration date?